unix-world/smartgo/regexp2/README.md

 ## Installing
 This is a go-gettable library, so install is easy:
-Tis is a custom version based on: github.com/dlclark/regexp2
+This is a custom version based on: github.com/dlclark/regexp2

     go get github.com/unix-world/smartgo